 In Danville Centre for Health & Rehabilitation, 28.94% of Patients use Anti-Anxiety Medication

-This metric gauges the percentage of long-term care residents who are given antianxiety drugs.
-These drugs are generally used to treat patients experiencing anxiety and depression.
+This datapoint gauges the percentage of long-term residents which are administered antianxiety drugs.
+These drugs are commonly used to treat residents experiencing depression and anxiety.

 Managing Depression Among Residents